bumi/mshauri/README.md

 # Mshauri

-This README would normally document whatever steps are necessary to get the application up and running.
+Mshauri is the questionnaire application used for [tech-guide.rw](https://www.tech-guide.rw/)

+It's main features include: Collecting answers to certain questions and providing relevant answers/suggestions depending on the user's replies.

+Currently it is used for "software engineering best practices", but the application can be used with any questions/content.

 ## Reqirements

 - Ruby 2.3.0 or newer
-- Rails 6.0.1 or newer
+- Rails
-- Postgres >= 9.1
+- Postgres
 - all ruby dependencies are described in the Gemfile (please refer to the changelog of this file to check for updates)

 ## Installation

 1) Install the bundle